GitHerDone17/kobes-portfolio/index.md

 # Welcome To My Portfolio
 <br>
 Select a Resume template to view a tailored resume.
-Likewise, select a project for an overview.
+Likewise, select a project to overview some of my work.

 <br> <br>
 **Resumes** <br>